brianSalk/Daily-Problems/planted/README.md

 case2 = 6
 ```
 When doing this, you need to be careful not to include permutations because the order does not matter.
 As we can see, this is going to be a bit tedious.
-I will not list out $case3$ and $case4$, but instead will just add the counts.
+I will not show the enumeration for $case3$ and $case4$, you may trust that the numbers are accurate.
 ```math
 3 + 6 + 10 + 15 = 34
 ```